 What I love about Nottingham

 “Nottingham’s the perfect size.
 It’s not a really big city like London.
 I live in the centre and I can get most things I need without difficulty.
 You can easily travel around and it won’t cost you a fortune.
 I’ve been to Bath, Liverpool, York and Edinburgh which was great fun.
 Also Paris and Munich – it was pretty easy.”

 If you want to see what our students are saying about Nottingham right now, head to our Instagram page.

-We’ve let our current international students take over our profile so you can see what they love about studying here.
+Our international students regularly take over #NTUInternational so you can see what they love about studying here.

 Each week a new international student will share their favourite places in Nottingham.

 British weather is quite unpredictable but we rarely have extreme temperatures in Nottingham.

 We have warm summers (average of 18° in July) where you can enjoy up to 16 hours of daylight.

 Winter is cold (average 3° in January) and there is snow occasionally.